Land entitlement is the legal process that involves gaining approval for a development plan.

 Often, people wonder what the difference is between zoning and entitlements.

-Zoning is just one part of the larger piece of the entitlement puzzle.
+Zoning is just one part of the entitlement puzzle.

 Gaining land entitlement approval gives you permission to develop the land the way that you want.

 Zoning determines what you can build on a piece of land through a predetermined code.

 You may attempt to rezone a property through the land entitlement process, but land entitlement ultimately includes much more than that.